William Jennings Bryan, America’s Founding Populist, and Mid-Western Politician. The Man Who Changed the Democratic Party

 This resulted in him being at the top of the Democratic Party ticket for 1896.

 The 1896 election was in many ways the first modern election.
-Bryan, a brilliant orator if you haven’t already guessed it, spent the election cycle touring American and speaking at even small towns (something that was rarely ever done before Bryan… in part because very few Presidents had had the technology).
+Bryan, a brilliant orator if you haven’t already guessed it, spent the election cycle touring American and speaking at even small towns, which was rarely ever done before Bryan, in part because very few Presidents had the technology.

 For every town Bryan spoke at, the elite business classes poured money into the pockets of William McKinley.
-Again, to draw parallels to today, it is like the difference between Hillary Clinton and Bernie Sanders.
+Again, to draw parallels to today, it was a bit like the difference between Hillary Clinton and Bernie Sanders.

-FACT: Bryan was 36 when he was nominated to for the Democratic ticket over the incumbent Grover Cleveland and became (and still remains) the youngest presidential nominee of a major party in American history.
+FACT: Bryan was 36 when he was nominated to for the Democratic ticket over the incumbent Grover Cleveland and became the youngest presidential nominee of a major party in American history.

 FACT: Bryan also formally received the nominations of the Populist Party and the Silver Republican Party.
-Oh, in those days there were progressive Republicans.
-After-all, we can’t forget both parties used to have conservative and progressive factions!
+In those days there were progressive Republicans.
+We should not forget that both parties used to have conservative and progressive factions.
 See the history of the American political parties.

 The Election of 1896 Explained.

 William Jennings Bryan, Father of The Progressive Era

 William McKinley was “an elite,” but he also had a slight progressive streak.
 However, McKinley was conservative compared to his VP the other father of Progressivism Teddy Roosevelt.